proxytranslation/user-docs/dashboard/cookbook/hubspotforms.md

 The proxy supports translation of HubSpot (or similar) forms via a combination of [project linking](../../menu/dashboard/linkprojects.html) and [JS translation](../../cookbook/jstranslation.html).

 **Method #1** marshals a combination of advanced proxy features.
-No change on the original server is necessary (which a frequent constraint).
-It's benefit is that it is entirely **hands-off** from the site maintainer's perspective.
+It is entirely **hands-off** from the site maintainer's perspective, no change on the original server is necessary (which is a rather frequent constraint).

-**Method #2** relies on HubSpot for localized forms and uses a proxy-compatible injected JS approach.
+**Method #2** relies on injected JS and HubSpot to provide separate, localized forms for each target language.
+Compared to **#1**, it is a clean and simple approach.

 ## Method #1: Proxy